-Section 10.32 FENCES, WALLS AND HEDGES:
+Section 10.32 FENCES, WALLS AND HEDGES

 Fences, walls and hedges may be located in any required yard or buildable lot area, subject to the provisions of Section 10.18; but shall not exceed six (6) feet in height above the elevation of the surface of the ground at any point, except that in instances where public safety or security necessitate, the Zoning Administrator may authorize fences and walls to have a maximum height of not to exceed ten (10) feet above the elevation of the surface of the ground at any point.
+Fences adjacent to roads on corner lots shall not encroach upon the traffic visibility zone (Ref.
+Section 10.18).

-Section 10.34 YARD ENCROACHMENT:
+Section 10.34 YARD ENCROACHMENT